ElesiqArt/websocket/README.md

 ### Key

-Convenient size information to build the handshake response header.
+Convenient variables to build the handshake response header.

 ```cpp
 //Declared in <websocket/key.hpp>